caldempsey/MSc-Computer-Science-Design-Portfolio/README.md

 This means has been chosen as the application portal only accepted HTML files.

-Submitted and timestamped "11/08/2016" (at same point of reciept of submission).
+Submitted and timestamped "11/08/2016" (at reciept of application submission).
 For more information on this hover over the timestamp for each file and folder.

 Any further questions or for validation please contact me directly.